Pistoleer: French and American horse pistols

 The French army first issued horse pistols to their cavalry in 1733, with an improved model introduced in 1764.
 French horse pistols were used primarily by cuirassiers, and as a secondary weapon by lancers.
 During the Napoleonic Wars, the most commonly issued pistols were the Pistolet Modele An.
 IX of 1798, and the Pistolet Modele An.
 XIII in service from 1806 to 1840.
 The latter was half-stocked, had a bird's head grip, and included an attachment for a lanyard.
 An improved model was introduced in 1822, and was converted to caplock ignition in 1842.
 Copies of the French An.
 XIII pistol were manufactured in Holland, Belgium, Switzerland and Prussia and were issued to the armies of those countries from the 1820s onwards.

-During the Revolutionary War the Americans manufactured copies of the British horse pistol, and its likely that the 1804-1806 Lewis and Clark Expedition procured horsemen's pistols of this type.
+During the Revolutionary War the Americans manufactured copies of the British horse pistol, and its likely that the 1804–1806 Lewis and Clark Expedition procured horsemen's pistols of this type.
 British and American horse pistols were also acquired by indigenous American warriors either from dead white men, or through trade.

 The Americans manufactured their first standardised horse pistol at Harpers Ferry in 1805, copied from the French An.
 IX pattern.
 Improved models of the Harpers Ferry pistol were produced in 1806, 1807, 1812, 1818, and 1835.
-These were issued to the US Army during the War of 1812, Indian Wars and Mexican War, and were used by gunfighters and mountain men in the early days of the Old West, including Kit Carson.
+These were issued to the US Army during the War of 1812, Indian Wars and Mexican War, and were used by gunfighters, fur trappers, and mountain men in the early days of the Old West, including Kit Carson.
 The US Navy used similar pistols from 1813 until after the American Civil War, and the Confederate army issued large quantities of Harpers Ferry horse pistols.